 This track allows registered nurses to complete a B.S.N. in 18 months.
 The track is designed to affirm personal and professional strengths.
 Students are actively involved in identifying their strengths and their learning needs.
 Study guides are provided to maximize off-campus study and in-class activity time.
 The collaborative education process makes student experiences and insights a vital part of classroom activities, whether delivery occurs in a face-to-face or online setting.
 Each group of R.N.s progresses through the courses as a cohort group.
-In the face-to-face modality, classes meet one night per week at Goshen College (Monday nights), Elkhart General Hospital (Tuesday nights) or Glen Oaks Community College near Sturgis, MI (Thursday nights) for four hours, and each course is 7 weeks long.
-The same night of the week is used for face-to-face groups throughout the program.
-Our online program option allows for more flexibility and occurs in an asynchronous format.
+In the face to face modality, classes meet one night a week at Goshen College on Monday nights for four hours over the course of seven weeks.
+Other students may elect to take classes at our satellite locations of Elkhart General Hospital (Tuesday nights) or Glen Oaks Community College (Thursday nights) near Sturgis MI.
+Both of these locations offer the program in a hybrid format, meeting each term for a seven-week face to face class and having the remaining content delivered online in an asynchronous format.
+For those students seeking complete flexibility or obtaining their education with Goshen College from a distance, the online program allows students to take online courses every seven weeks and complete the program in 18 months.
 Clinical experiences for specified courses will be arranged at other times during the week.
 Nine courses provide 38 credit hours, of which 26 are upper-level nursing credits and 12 are general education credits.